kerryhuang1/wordfinder/README.md

 ## How it works

 The 8-by-8 board is first initialized with a selection of random words and commonly appearing letters.
-After you select a words and the tiles you used reset, a depth-first search algorithm tests random letters on those reset tiles, choosing the first one which guarantees valid word combinations with its surrounding tiles.
+After you select a word and the tiles you used reset, a depth-first search algorithm tests random letters on those reset tiles, choosing the first one which guarantees valid word combinations with its surrounding tiles.